After blowing 4 late leads, Yanks finally hold off KC in 11

 Brett Gardner drove in three runs for the Yankees, two on a sharp infield single in the 11th that made it 8-5.

-But the Royals, who tied the score in each of the previous four innings, refused to go down easily once again.
+But the Royals, who tied the score in each of the previous four innings, once again refused to go down easily.
 They got a two-out RBI single from pinch-hitter Edward Olivares and brought the potential winning run to the plate before Carlos Santana grounded out to end a game that took 4 hours, 52 minutes.

+“I’m just proud that, on a scorching-hot night, they just kept coming,” Yankees manager Aaron Boone said.

 Wandy Peralta earned his third major league save — the first two came with San Francisco this season.